-During 2021, the ILCU, as principal employer, commenced a review of The Irish League of Credit Unions Republic of Ireland Pension Scheme and concluded that the Scheme should close to future accrual with effect from 31st March 2022.
+On 31 March 2022 The Irish League of Credit Unions Republic of Ireland Pension Scheme ceased to future accrual.
 Although staff have retained all the benefits that they had earned in the scheme to that date, the Company and its employees ceased making regular contributions to the scheme and ceased earning any additional benefits from the scheme.
 At the date of closure of the scheme, there was a past service deficit which was allocated to each individual participating employer based on the total benefits earned by staff in each participating employer.
-The Company's allocation of that past service deficit is €965,100.
-This total cost is included in the Profit and Loss account for the year ended 31st December 2022.
-The Company has entered into a 10 year funding plan to pay the deficit of which the first year was paid in 2022 amounting to €112,270 (2021: €nil).
+The Company's allocation of that past service deficit was €965,100.
+The Company has entered into a 10 year funding plan to pay the deficit of which the second year was paid in 2023 amounting to €112,270 (2022: €112,270).

-Surplus arising in the technical account in a given year, after making adequate provision for technical provisions and any adjustment necessary to meet the Company's economic capital requirements, over its planning time-horizon, is returned to its policyholders (credit unions) by way of a claims experience refund.
+Surplus arising in the technical account in a given year in respect of monthly renewable term assurance cover, after making adequate provision for technical provisions and any adjustment necessary to meet the Company's economic capital requirements, over its planning time-horizon, is returned to its policyholders (credit unions) by way of a claims experience refund.
 The claims experience refund is calculated based on the combined effect of the underwriting result and investment income in the technical account.
 An additional calculation is performed to check that the claims experience refund to policyholders would not result in the release of capital required to be retained by the Company in order to meet the Company's economic capital requirements, as calculated on a Solvency II basis.
-There is no claims experience refund payable to Credit Unions for 2022 (2021: €4.6m) due to the significant falls in assets experienced due to the ongoing war in Ukraine, as well as the significant number of excess deaths experienced in 2022 compared to the pre-COVID five-year average.
+There is no claims experience refund payable to Credit Unions for 2023 (2022: €nil) due to the elevated number of deaths in 2023.